fsantiag/fsantiago.info/content/articles/2018/07/05/integrating-your-blog-with-a-continous-delivery-pipeline.md

         git add travis_rsa.enc

 Awesome!
-That is all about it!We are now able to use continous deployment to take our blog to production any time!
-I hope you liked the article and if you have a any questions/feedback, leave a comment or drop me an email!
+That is all about it!
+We are now able to use continous deployment to take our blog to production any time!
+Of course, my blog is very small and this is probably an overkill solution, however I did focusing on practicing/learning.
+I hope you liked the article and if you have a any questions/feedback, leave a commenti or drop me an email!
 I will be happy to get in touch!